JavaScript Performance Is Now an SEO Strategy

 Fetch API & Data Performance (2026 Best Practices)

 The Fetch API is the default for network requests in evergreen browsers.
-Use it for first-party calls, and layer in cancellation, streaming, caching, and transport optimizations where they move Core Web Vitals.
+Layer in cancellation, streaming, caching, and transport optimizations where they move Core Web Vitals.

 const response = await fetch("/api/data", {